eNMS-automation/eNMS/docs/inventory/pool_management.rst

 Pools with manually selected objects (by selecting them using the Edit Objects button) need to have the 'Never Update' checkbox selected.
 This prevents manually selected pools from being re-calculated based on pool criteria.
 If the user wants to run against a pool that has some criteria specified as well as some manually specified devices, it is advised to have 2 pools-one with the criteria specified and another with the manually selected devices.
-When running a job, multiple pools and multiple devices can be specified, and the job will run against all specified objects.
+When running a service, multiple pools and multiple devices can be specified, and the service will run against all specified objects.

 Manual definition
 -----------------